-I usually use the windows machine as a jump server inside my labs, that way I can move around the files and stuff quickly, sometimes I install the windows machine on the ESXi host else I would install it on the KVM.
+I usually use the windows vm machine as a jump server inside my labs, that way I can move around the files and stuff quickly, sometimes I install the windows machine on the ESXi host else I would install it on the KVM.

 For some, they wanted to use windows machines on their Linux box.
 They can either install Vmware workstation and install windows in it or use a native Linux virtualization platform known as KVM and install Windows 10 in it.

 KVM is great if you wanted to run VM’s in Linux environments, You can install multiple VM’s and switch between them and moreover it’s opensource and free.
-If you are interested in learning more about KVM you may check out this book.

 In this lab, we are going to install windows 10 on the Linux KVM.
 These same steps you can follow for other windows machines such as windows server and windows 7 as well, but make sure while adding the driver you are adding the appropriate drivers.

 So lets see how we can install windows vm on Linux.

 Requirements for windows 10 deployment on KVM